CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 ## Custom XREPORT

-Complete checkpoints discovered under `<resource root>/checkpoints` are listed in the persistent **Custom XReport Models** section.
-They use the existing Keras / BEiT adapter and are locally trained, ready, and never presented as public downloads.
-Incomplete training directories are ignored.
+Complete checkpoint artifacts are registered in the database and listed in the persistent **Custom XReport Models** section.
+The filesystem stores the registered Keras/BEiT artifacts; it is not scanned to invent checkpoint identity.
+Registered artifacts that later become incomplete are surfaced as `runtime_unavailable`, while unregistered directories are not listed.
+Custom checkpoints are locally trained and never presented as public downloads.
 The public model catalogue and its deletion lifecycle cannot remove or alter these checkpoints.